Replicas of the Jewish Temple: Buildings evoking the Temple

-All LDS temples are evocations of the Temple of Solomon.
-The Salt Lake Temple of the Church of Jesus Christ of Latter-day Saints is oriented towards Jerusalem and the large basin used as a baptismal font is mounted on the backs of twelve oxen, as was the brazen sea of Solomon's Temple.
+A handful of temples of the Church of Jesus Christ of Latter-day Saints are evocations of the Temple.
+The Cardston Alberta Temple, Laie Hawaii Temple, and Mesa Arizona Temple are all designed after the style of Herod's Temple.
+Others, such as the Salt Lake Temple pay more indirectly homage, by orienting towards Jerusalem and having a large basin used as a baptismal font is mounted on the backs of twelve oxen, as was the Molten Sea of the Temple.

-The Cardston Alberta, Laie Hawaii, and Mesa Arizona Temples of the Church of Jesus Christ of Latter-day Saints are all designed after the style of the second temple built by King Herod.

-The Masonic Temples bear a similar symbolism: Solomon's Temple is a central symbol of Freemasonry, which holds that the first three Grand Masters were King Solomon, King Hiram I of Tyre, and Hiram Abiff – the craftsman/architect who built the temple.
+Masonic Temples in Freemasonry bear a similar symbolism.
+Solomon's Temple is a central symbol in Freemasonry, which holds that the first three Grand Masters were Solomon, Hiram I of Phoenicia, and Hiram Abiff, the fictitious craftsman and architect who built the temple.
 Masonic initiation rites include the reenactment of a scene set on the Temple Mount while it was under construction.
-Every Masonic Lodge, therefore, is symbolically the Temple for the duration of the degree, and possesses ritual objects representing the architecture of the Temple.
+Every Masonic lodge, therefore, is symbolically the Temple for the duration of the degree, and possesses ritual objects representing the architecture of the Temple.
 These may either be built into the hall or be portable.
 Among the most prominent are replicas of the pillars Boaz and Jachin through which every initiate has to pass.